ArsalanTheCoder/leetcode-daily--DSA-/README.md

 >
 > 🚀 **Goal:** Build consistency, improve problem-solving skills, and strengthen DSA foundations.

-Also, I would strongly recommend **not creating a 60-row table**.
-It makes the README huge and ugly.

-Instead use this compact version:

-:::writing{variant="standard" id="38174"}
 ## 🏆 2-Month LeetCode Challenge (21 June – 21 August 2026)

 | Goal | Duration | Progress | Status |